 That's it.
-Connect the device to the MC, and if you've selected a master protocol, the Modular Controller will do the rest.
-Simply look at the target registers, and you should see the data being written to them.
-Try changing the registers that have been set for Device to MC, and the modules should respond accordingly.
+Connect the device to the G3 HMI, and if you've selected a master protocol, the G3 will do the rest.
+If the target registers are changing in the device, values will automatically be updated on the display.